|Important: before you begin updating your Jedox installation, read General Guidelines for Updating Jedox.

 Step 2 – Create a copy of the existing installation folder as a backup:

 cp –R /opt/jedox/ps /opt/jedox/ps_copy

 Note: the update installation could overwrite manually changed configuration files.
 Therefore you should have a backup from which it is possible to restore manually changed files.

 Step 3 – Execute install.sh in a “bash” shell (other shells, such as “dash”, are not supported) to run the installation:

 Use the existing ps directory as the installation directory.

 Follow the instructions.
 Setup will prompt you for several existing data directories (OLAP, Jedox Web, and ETL Server), asking you whether you want to keep existing data or replace it with new data.
 If you choose to replace it, your existing data will be lost for the respective directory.

 For Supervision Server, a folder with sample scripts (called “sample_scripts”) will be created.
-If you had used a custom script, you need to re-add it after setup has finished.
+If you had custom scripts in the old installation, you must add them again after setup is complete.

 Step 4 – Restore desired data